 Lower School (Grades 1-4)

 In Lower School, we provide a nurturing environment for children to grow intellectually, emotionally, physically, and spiritually.
-Built upon best practices, our integrated curriculum offers rigorous and creative challenge designed to meet the needs of diverse learners.
-We are uniquely poised to offer a firm ethical and moral foundation built on shared core values, Jewish prayer, and text study.
+Built upon best practices and infused with STEAM/inquiry-based teaching methodology, students are guided to develop their knowledge and innate curiosity.
+Our curriculum offers rigorous and creative challenge designed to meet the needs of diverse learners.
+We are uniquely poised to offer a solid ethical and moral foundation built on shared core values, Jewish prayer, and text study.
 This is an environment in which your child will thrive as a learner and a mensch (good person).

 - Language Arts

 - Social Studies

 - Judaic Studies

 Speaking, listening, and writing are the main components of the language arts program.
 Our balanced literacy approach fosters reading and writing fluency through: